 Partick Housing Association Limited

-- Assisting the Student’s Association of the University of the West of Scotland to move from its current unincorporated association form to a company limited by guarantee.
+- Assisted the Student’s Association of the University of the West of Scotland to incorporate, transferring its assets from an unincorporated association to a new company.

 St Columba’s Hospice